moleculerjs/database/docs/README.md

 ## `getAdapter`
 `getAdapter(ctx?: Context)`

 It returns an adapter instance based on the `Context`.
-If not found adapter, then it creates a new one. _It's important only in multi-tenant mode if custom `getAdapterByContext` method is implemented._
+If no adapter is found, then a new one is created. _It's only important in multi-tenant mode if a custom `getAdapterByContext` method is implemented._

 ## `sanitizeParams`
 `sanitizeParams(params: object, opts?: object)`